ktorio/ktor-documentation/topics/client-create-multiplatform-application.md

 {src="snippets/tutorial-client-kmm/shared/src/commonMain/kotlin/com/example/ktor/kmmktor/Greeting.kt"}

-- To create the HTTP client, the `HttpClient` constructor is called.
+- The `HttpClient` constructor is used to create the HTTP client.
 - The suspending `greet()` function is used to make a [request](client-requests.md) and receive the body of a [response](client-responses.md) as a string value.

 ### Android code {id="android-activity"}

-To call the suspending `greet()` function from the Android code, you can use [`rememberCoroutineScope`](https://developer.android.com/reference/kotlin/androidx/compose/runtime/package-summary#rememberCoroutineScope(kotlin.Function0)).
+To call the suspending `greet()` function from Android code, you can use [`rememberCoroutineScope`](https://developer.android.com/reference/kotlin/androidx/compose/runtime/package-summary#rememberCoroutineScope(kotlin.Function0)).

+Open the
+<path>composeApp/src/androidMain/kotlin/com/example/ktor/kmmktor/App.kt</path>
-Open the `composeApp/src/androidMain/kotlin/com/example/ktor/kmmktor/MainActivity.kt` file and update `MainActivity` code as
+file and update the code as follows:
-follows:

 ```kotlin
 ```

-{src="snippets/tutorial-client-kmm/composeApp/src/androidMain/kotlin/com/example/ktor/kmmktor/MainActivity.kt"}

-Inside the created scope, you call the shared `greet()` function and handle possible exceptions.
+{src="snippets/tutorial-client-kmm/composeApp/src/androidMain/kotlin/com/example/ktor/kmmktor/App.kt"}

+`LaunchedEffect()` launches a coroutine tied to the composable’s lifecycle.
+Within this coroutine, the shared `greet()` function is called, its result is assigned to `text`, and any exceptions are caught and handled.

 ### iOS code {id="ios-view"}

+1. Open the
+   <path>iosApp/iosApp/iOSApp.swift<path>
-1. Open the `iosApp/iosApp/iOSApp.swift` file and update the entry point for the application:
+   file and update the entry point for the application:

    ```Swift
    ```
    {src="snippets/tutorial-client-kmm/iosApp/iosApp/iOSApp.swift"}

+2. Open the
+   <path>iosApp/iosApp/ContentView.swift</path>
-2. Open the `iosApp/iosApp/ContentView.swift` file and update `ContentView` code in the following way:
+   file and update `ContentView` code in the following way:

    ```Swift
    ```
    {src="snippets/tutorial-client-kmm/iosApp/iosApp/ContentView.swift"}